KSparks04/Online-Bookstore/README.md

 **What Was Accomplished**
 - User Roles to discern views between bookstore owner and customer
 - Added a simulated repository of preloaded books with covers, prices and inventory
-- Added styling to the bookstore to make it more themed
+- Added styling to the bookstore to have a cohesive colour palatte
 - Added Recommendations Feature
 - Added a Wishlist Feature to allow customers to favourite books they may wish to purchase
+- Added a Highly rated feature
+- Finished Ratings and Reviews Feature
+- Added a Browsing page for books
+- Added a Recently Viewed feature

 # Planned Application
 ## Bookstore Web App
 Gives Bookstore owners an intuitive way to sell books online while maximizing user experience.